Crystal Hana Kim

-Crystal Hana Kim is an American author.
+Crystal Hana Kim (born 1987) is an American author.
+She is the author of two novels, The Stone Home and If You Leave Me.
 Her first novel, If You Leave Me, was named a best book of 2018 by The Washington Post, ALA Booklist, Literary Hub, Cosmopolitan, and others.
 Kim was named a National Book Foundation's 5 Under 35 honoree in 2022.
+Her second novel, The Stone Home, was a finalist for the Maya Angelou Book Award.

 Life

 Kim was born in Queens, New York, in 1987.
 Kim's parents immigrated from South Korea, and she grew up visiting South Korea often on her summer breaks.

 She has a BA and an MFA from Columbia University and an MSEd from Hunter College.
 She is a Teach For America alum and has taught elementary school, high school, and collegiate writing.
 She has lived in Chicago, and currently lives in Brooklyn, New York with her husband and son.

 Kim was very close to her grandmother growing up, whose stories have inspired her writing.
 In an interview with The Common, Kim says, "Growing up, I loved hearing about my parents’ and grandparents’ lives in Korea.
-I’m particularly close to my maternal grandmother, who helped raised me when I was young.
+I'm particularly close to my maternal grandmother, who helped raised me when I was young.
 Her stories about being a teenaged refugee during the Korean War—the struggles, the uncertainty of life, the barriers placed upon women—always stayed with me."